geoHeil/spatial-heatmaps/README.md

 can be obtained here:
 > The sample data being used are 2013 NYC taxi data.
 This dataset is freely available for download.
 For this tutorial, we will only download trip_data_1.csv.zip for simplicity from https://archive.org/download/nycTaxiTripData2013/trip_data.7z.

+The whole ZIP could be read by https://stackoverflow.com/questions/28969757/zip-support-in-apache-spark/45958182#45958182, but for simplicity, I will follow along with esri, unzip first and then only load a single file.

 ### tools
 **ESRI**